TheForwardDev/doc/en/fields/index.md

 <a name="change-fill"></a>
 ## Change Fill

-In the process, we also encountered the `fill()` method and filled the field, but if we use it in a ready `ModelResource` or `FormBuilder`, the field will be filled for us, and our called `fill()` method will be overwritten.
+In the previous example, we used the `fill()` method to fill the `Select` field.
+However, if we use it in a ready-made `ModelResource` or `FormBuilder`, then the field will be filled in for us and the data passed to the `fill()` method will be overwritten.
-Therefore, in your tasks, a situation may arise when you need to change the filling logic, integrate into this process.
+In your tasks, there may be a situation when you need to change the logic of content, integrate into this process.
-For this, the methods `changeFill()` and `afterFill()` will help you.
+In this case, the `changeFill()` and `afterFill()` methods will help you.

 Let's look at the same example with `Select` and images, but transform the relative path into a full URL.

-In this case, the filling happens automatically; these actions will be done for us by `FormBuilder` and ModelResource; we will just change the process:
+In this case, the filling happens automatically; these actions will be done for us by `FormBuilder` and `ModelResource`; we will just change the process.

 ```php
 // torchlight! {"summaryCollapsedIndicator": "namespaces"}